 The communications (telecoms/Internet) and audio-visual sectors are governed by a very broad range of specific and general diplomas, which include legal and administrative provisions, regulations and decisions adopted by the sectoral regulator ANACOM.
 We will only underline a small number of such diplomas.

-The fundamental piece of legislation in the communications sector is Law 5/2004, of 10 February (with some amendments, including Law 51/2011, of 13 September), which governs the provision of electronic communications networks and services.
-It implemented the EU Regulatory Frameworks (2003 and 2009) in Portugal, comprising the set of directives known as the Framework, Authorisation, Access, Universal Service, and Competition.
+The fundamental piece of legislation in the communications sector is Law 5/2004, of 10 February (with some amendments, including Law 51/2011, of 13 September and Law 42/2013, of 3 July, "Law 5/2004"), which governs the provision of electronic communications networks and services.
+It implemented the EU Regulatory Frameworks (2003 and 2009) in Portugal, comprising the set of directives known as the Framework, Authorization, Access, Universal Service, and Competition.

-Decree-Law 151-A/2000, of 20 July (as amended, inter alia by Decree-Law 264/2009, of 28 September), sets the legal framework applicable to the licensing of radio communications networks and stations.
+Decree-Law 151-A/2000, of 20 July (as amended, inter alia, by Decree-Law 264/2009, of 28 September), sets the legal framework applicable to the licensing of radio communications networks and stations.

-With regard to the promotion of broadband roll-out, Decree-Law 123/2009, of 21 May, establishes upon public and other entities with infrastructures in the public domain the obligation to provide access to companies that offer electronic communications networks and services and sets the framework for the installation of communications networks in developments (ITUR) and buildings (ITED).
+With regard to the promotion of broadband roll-out, Decree-Law 123/2009, of 21 May, as amended by Decree-Law 258/2009, of 25 September, and Law 47/2013, of 10 July, establishes upon public and other entities with infrastructures in the public domain the obligation to provide access to companies that offer electronic communications networks and services and sets the framework for the installation of communications networks in developments (ITUR) and buildings (ITED).